 \section{Introduction}

-The coronavirus disease 2019 (COVID-19), caused by a severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has become an unprecedented public health crisis.
+The coronavirus disease 2019 (COVID-19) has become an unprecedented public health crisis.
 Around the world, many governments issued a call to researchers in machine learning (ML) and artificial intelligence (AI) to address high-priority questions related to COVID-19.
 This call was not unusual because ML methods are finding many uses in medical diagnosis applications.
-The ML field is rich with examples where based on predictive models one can, for example, estimate disease severity and consequently, the state of a patient's health.
-These models employ data-driven algorithms that can extract features and discover complicated patterns that could have not been recognized or interpreted by humans \cite{alimadadi2020artificial}.
+The ML field is rich with examples where based on predictive models one can estimate disease severity \cite{jiang2020towards} and consequently, the state of a patient's health \cite{yao2020severity, alimadadi2020artificial, miotto2016deep}.
+These models employ data-driven algorithms that can extract features and discover complicated patterns that could have not been recognized or interpreted by humans.

 Pregnant women are a particularly important patient population to study due to their vulnerability to disease and the often underrepresentation of the population in clinical research \cite{Favre2020}.
-Despite studies in this field \cite{breslin2020covid, wu2020perinatal, chen2020clinical, dashraath2020coronavirus, pierce2020clinical}, there has been a relative sparcity of data in regards to SARS-CoV-2 and its effect in pregnancy.
-Utilizing ML techniques to study this population during the pandemic can help build pregnancy-specific evidence to guide clinical recommendations.
+Despite studies in this field \cite{breslin2020covid, wu2020perinatal, chen2020clinical, dashraath2020coronavirus, pierce2020clinical}, there has been a relative sparsity of data in regards to COVID-19 and its effect on pregnancy.
+Utilizing ML techniques to study this population during the pandemic can help build pregnancy-specific evidence to guide clinical recommendations \cite{chen2020early}.

 Much of the medical data are of multivariate categorical type, and typically they represent patients' demographics, maternal comorbidities, pregnancy complications, and disease symptoms.
 As a result, one has to work with long vectors of categorical variables which in turn leads to a huge number of possible realizations.
 This then creates very sparse spaces when we deal with a limited number of data \cite{agresti2018introduction}.
 Besides, the data include random errors and systematic biases, and sometimes they are missing \cite{little2019statistical}.
 By overcoming the challenges that clinical data introduce, one can layout the grounds for developing more accurate models and efficient algorithms for inference.